 The value of a in tables 7.4-4 and 7.4-5 shall be between 1 and 1.6, and shall be the same for both occurrences in each propagation condition; it may be different for different propagation conditions.

-NOTE: For each TU50 (ideal FH), sufficient decorrelation may be achieved with 4 frequencies spaced over 5 MHz.
+NOTE: For each TU50 (ideal SFH), sufficient decorrelation may be achieved with 4 frequencies spaced over 5 MHz.